Unifying voices for Washington's great outdoors

 The Coalition lobbies the Governor and the Legislature, which sets the funding level and approves the final list of projects.

-The WWRC, or Washington Wildlife and Recreation Coalition, is the non-profit citizens group that serves as the watchdog and advocate for the WWRP grant program.
+The Washington Wildlife and Recreation Coalition, is the non-profit citizens group that serves as the watchdog and advocate for the WWRP grant program.
 The WWRP is a state grant program funded by the legislature and administered by the RCO.

 What is LWCF?